 is a vital part of your diet.
 It works to build muscle and repair tissue.
 However, when the body is done using it, there is a waste product called urea.
 A weakened kidney may have trouble filtering this.
 This includes protein from animal and plant sources.
 You need protein in your diet, but work with a dietitian to understand just how much you actually need and how to reduce it if necessary.

-- Calorie intake can consist largely of proteins.
+- Calorie intake consists partly of proteins.
 If you have decreased the amount of protein you eat, you may need to substitute healthy fats or carbohydrates to keep well-nourished.
 A well-nourished diet can provide all the necessary nutrients in appropriate amount of calories.
 Being overweight will also place extra stress on your kidneys and increase your risk of heart disease.
 Talk with a dietitian to create a balanced plan.

 - Phosphorus is a chemical commonly found in dairy products, nuts, dried beans, and beverages like soft drinks, cocoa, and beer.
 A damaged kidney may not be able to remove this from your blood.
 High levels of phosphorus in the blood can decrease calcium in your bones, making them susceptible to breaking.

 is an element tied to high blood pressure and kidney disease.
 It can affect your fluid levels.
 It is not only found in table salt that you add to your food, but is already included in many products, particularly snack foods, fast foods, and luncheon meats.

 Your diet needs will change as the disease progresses.
 Further stages may require

 and diabetes may also require special dietary changes.
 Find a dietitian that specializes in kidney disease and that you feel comfortable working with.
 It may make transitions easier to have the same dietitian work with you through each stage.